 Unlocking the knowledge and experience of autism in the prison

-Recognising the urgent need to address the lack of research in this area, lecturers at the University of Salford, Dr Clare Allely and Dr Toni Wood, have combined their expertise in a unique project involving questionnaires and semi-structured interviews of a broad section of prison staff as well as prisoners with ASD with the aim of increasing our understanding and recognition of the difficulties experienced by those with ASD and which areas could be improved on.
+Recognising the urgent need to address the lack of research in this area, we have combined our expertise in a unique project involving questionnaires and semi-structured interviews of a broad section of prison staff as well as prisoners with ASD with the aim of increasing our understanding and recognition of the difficulties experienced by those with ASD and which areas could be improved on.
 All the knowledge gained will culminate in the development of a toolkit for prison staff in order to try and increase the identification, recognition and understanding of ASD within the prison environment.